Free & Confidential

 - If the pregnancy is viable

-If you’re concerned about being pregnant and don’t know what to do next, make an appointment for a pregnancy test at Central Texas Life Care.
+If you’re concerned about being pregnant and don’t know what to do next, make an appointment for a pregnancy test at TruChoice Pregnancy Resource Center.
 Answering your questions and giving you the facts is why we’re here.
 Visit our center for a free pregnancy test and abortion education.
 All of our services are free and confidential.

 Getting an ultrasound is the most important next step you can take if you have a positive pregnancy test.
 An ultrasound will help you know for sure if you’re really pregnant and how many weeks you’ve been pregnant.